‘Game of Thrones’ Season 8 Finale: Characters That Fans Would Like To See Return In Episode 6

 Robin Arryn

-Robin (Lino Facioli) is the son of Catelyn’s (Michelle Fairley) sister, Lyssa (Kate Dickie) and hasn’t been seen since Season 6 of Game of Thrones.
-Also known as Lord of the Vale, Robyn hasn’t participated in any side that is fighting for ownership of the iron throne.
+Robin (Lino Facioli) is the son of Catelyn’s (Michelle Fairley) sister, Lysa (Kate Dickie) and hasn’t been seen since Season 6 of Game of Thrones.
+Also known as Lord of the Vale, Robin hasn’t participated in any side that is fighting for ownership of the Iron Throne.

 While it seems a long shot to see this character in the Season 8 finale, many fans are hoping for a look in on this character to see if he has developed any since his last appearance.